crypto-com/tmkms-light/README.md

 ```

 > :warning: For those who are running on Azure or other cloud environments, one may want to run `init` command with a cloud backup key.
-> In Azure, `CPU-affinity` isn’t guaranteed, so for SGX “sealing” (a way to encrypt the validator key that only a particular CPU can decrypt the validator key) can’t be fully relied on.
-Please follow `With cloud backup key`
+> In cloud environments such as Azure, `CPU-affinity` may not be guaranteed, so SGX “sealing” (a way to encrypt the validator key that only a particular CPU can decrypt the validator key) may not be fully relied on.
+Please follow `With cloud backup key` if you intend to deploy in those settings.

 <details>
   <summary>With cloud backup key</summary>